 What really opened my eyes to fashion was my time studying menswear in London.
 While going to London College of Fashion I was also working in the luxury division of the department store Liberty.
 Being surrounded by couture pieces from all different periods and designers, and dealing with these clothes everyday, I started to appreciate the value of couture and also what the customer is looking for when buying something that is not new.
 You want to be able to collect and cherish it forever.
-Working there and also studying menswear really shaped my aesthetics, it now is heavily influenced by that knowledge and attitude towards fashion.
+Working there and studying menswear really shaped my aesthetic, it now is heavily influenced by that knowledge and attitude towards fashion.
 And then I also threw my Spanish heritage and all the tradition that comes with it into the mix.

 After your studies in London you immediately returned to the South of Spain where you grew up.
 What made you decide it’s best to set up Palomo Spain there?